pszponder/blog-articles/data-structures/array.md

 - start: This is the index of the element in the array where you want to start either adding, removing or replacing elements in the array.
 Basically, it's your starting point.
 - deleteCount: This is the number of elements you want to delete/remove to the right of the start index.
 If you do not want to remove any elements in the array, just add elements, set the value of deleteCount to `0`.
-- item1, item2, ... itemN: This is the elements that will insert or replace into the array using the `splice()` method.
+- item1, item2, ... itemN: These are the element(s) that will be inserted or replaced into the array using the `splice()` method.

 The `splice()` method returns an array containing all of the elements which were removed from the array which `splice()` operated on.
 If no elements were removed, an empty array will be returned.